GottBERT/roberta-snakemake-pipeline/README.md

 # GottBERT

 GottBERT is a model architecture based on RoBERTa.
 It uses tokenizer from huggingface in order to compute a language specific GPT-2 BPE.
-This repository offers a snakemake workflow to pre-process data for a training with [fairseq](https://github.com/pytorch/fairseq).
+This repository offers a snakemake workflow to pre-process data for a subsequent training with [fairseq](https://github.com/pytorch/fairseq).

 ## Requirements
 - [anaconda](https://www.anaconda.com/products/individual#Downloads) or [miniconda](https://docs.conda.io/en/latest/miniconda.html)